 COVID Funding Tips for Small Businesses

-This is an important message if you have an entity that has a December 31st year end which includes, LLC taxed as a partnership, S corporations, disregarded entities and S corporations.
+This is an important message if you have an entity with a December 31st year-end, which includes LLC taxed as a partnership single-member LLCs disregarded owned by an individual, S corporations, and S corporations.

-Since the tax year end is only a few weeks away it’s very important that you touch base with your CPA/accountant to see if there are any last minute tax planning strategies you should implement in December – not in January when the year is over and your chance to reduce your tax bill is gone!
+Since the tax year-end is only a few weeks away, you must connect with your CPA/accountant to see if there are any last-minute tax planning strategies you should implement in December – not in January when the year is over and your chance to reduce your tax bill is gone.

 For now, here are a few key end-of-year tax planning strategies you want to have in place:

-- If you have an S corporation (or LLC taxed as an S corporation) did you have any payroll in 2013?
-If you only had distributions with no payroll that would be an issue.
+- If you have an S corporation (or LLC taxed as an S corporation), did you have any payroll in 2020?
+If you only had distributions with no payroll, that would be an issue.

 - Are your books current with year-to-date profit and loss?
-That’s important because if your business is profitable there may be some end-of-year expenses you can use to lower your net profit and taxes owed for 2013.
+That’s important because if your business is profitable, there may be some end-of-year expenses you can use to lower your net profit and taxes owed for 2020.
 You can only do that if your profit and loss records are up to date.